-Native to eastern U.S. Grows to 80 ft. or taller; straight trunk and oval-shaped crown to 50 ft. wide.
-Leaves up to 15 in. long have five to nine dark green, ovalleaflets, paler beneath; turn purplish in fall.
+Native to the eastern U.S. This deciduous tree grows to 80 ft. or taller with a straight trunk and oval-shaped crown to 50 ft. wide.
+Leaves up to 15 in. long have five to nine dark green, oval leaflets, paler beneath; turn purplish in fall.
 Leaf edges burn in hot, windy areas.
 Regular water.

 Native from Arizona to Texas.
-Shrubby tree to 18–20 ft. tall and 10–15 ft. wide, with bright green leaves divided into three to seven leathery leaflets.
-Useful in desert; good patio tree.
+Shrubby evergreen tree grows to 18–20 ft. tall and 10–15 ft. wide, with bright green leaves divided into three to seven leathery leaflets.
+Useful in the desert; a good patio tree.
 Survives on little water but grows faster with moderate irrigation.Fraxinus latifolia

 Native to Mexico and a favorite in Southern California and low-elevation deserts.
-Grows fast to 25–30 ft. tall in 10 years; reaches 40 ft. in 20 years and may eventually attain 70–80 ft. or taller.
+This evergreen to semievergreen tree grows fast to 25–30 ft. tall in 10 years; reaches 40 ft. in 20 years and may eventually attain 70–80 ft. or taller.
 Upright, narrow tree about 15 ft. wide when young; eventually takes on a spreading form as it grows older (may reach 60 ft. wide at maturity).
-Leaves divided into five to nine glossy dark green, finely tooth-edged leaflets about 4 in. long.
+Leaves are divided into five to nine glossy dark green, finely tooth-edged leaflets about 4 in. long.
 Foliage may burn if subjected to hot winds.

-In mildest climates, leaves hold on through winter; in colder areas, tree loses most or all of its foliage, but leafless period often lasts only for a short time.
+In the mildest climates, leaves hold on through winter; in colder areas, the tree loses most or all of its foliage, but the leafless period often lasts only for a short time.
 Sharp frosts may kill branch tips; tree will suffer serious damage at 15°F/–9°C or lower.Fraxinus velutina

-Native to southwestern U.S. and Mexico.
-Withstands hot, dry conditions; cold hardy to about –10°F/–23°C. Grows about 30 ft. (possibly to 50 ft.) tall.
-Pyramidal when young; spreading to 30 to 40 ft. wide when mature, with more open form.
-Leaves divided into three to five narrow to oval, 3-in.-long leaflets; turn bright yellow in fall.
+Native to the southwestern U.S. and Mexico.
+This deciduous tree withstands hot, dry conditions and is cold hardy to about –10°F/–23°C. Grows to about 30 ft. (possibly to 50 ft.) tall.
+Pyramidal when young; spreading to 30–40 ft. wide when mature, with a more open form.
+Leaves are divided into three to five narrow to oval, 3-in.-long leaflets; they turn bright yellow in fall.
 Male and female flowers on separate trees.Fraxinus velutina coriacea

 Native mostly to Southern California.
 Broader, more leathery leaves than the species.